 Inspired?
 Here are my very best tips for choosing one that will be beautiful without being BOSSY.

-The most common mistake when choosing carpet
+This is the most common mistake when choosing carpet.

 First let me tell you about the most common mistake I see consumers make when they choose wall to wall carpeting.